Baccharis pilularis

-Baccharis pilularis, called coyote brush (or bush), chaparral broom, and bush baccharis, is a shrub in the family Asteraceae native to California, Oregon, Washington, and Baja California.
+Baccharis pilularis, called coyote brush (or bush), chaparral broom, and bush baccharis, is an evergreen shrub in the family Asteraceae native to California, Oregon, Washington, and Baja California.
 There are reports of isolated populations in New Mexico, most likely introduced.

 Distribution and habitat

 The plants are found in a variety of habitats, from coastal bluffs, oak woodlands, and grasslands, including on hillsides and in canyons, below 2000 ft.

 Coyote brush is known as a secondary pioneer plant in communities such as coastal sage scrub and chaparral.
 It does not regenerate under a closed shrub canopy because seedling growth is poor in the shade.
-Coast live oak, California bay, Rhus integrifolia, and other shade producing species replace coastal sage scrub and other coyote bush-dominated areas, particularly when there has not been a wildfire or heavy grazing.
+Coast live oak, California bay, Rhus integrifolia, and other shade producing species replace coastal sage scrub and other coyote brush-dominated areas, particularly when there has not been a wildfire or heavy grazing.

 In California grasslands, it comes in late and invades and increases in the absence of fire or grazing.
-Coyote bush invasion of grasslands is important because it helps the establishment of other coastal sage species.
-However, establishment of coyote bush can be concerning because it also displaces highly biodiverse grassland habitat that are important to carbon storage and resilient to wildfires.
-After grassland restoration, coyote bush can be a major concern and plant invader that overtakes grassland habitat, especially if restoration activities are limited and nonperiodic.
+Coyote brush invasion of grasslands is important because it helps the establishment of other coastal sage species.
+However, establishment of coyote brush can be concerning because it also displaces highly biodiverse grassland habitat that are important to carbon storage and resilient to wildfires.
+After grassland restoration, coyote brush can be a major concern and plant invader that overtakes grassland habitat, especially if restoration activities are limited and nonperiodic.

 Description

 The Baccharis pilularis shrub is generally smaller than 3 m in height.
-Erect plants are generally mixed (and intergrade completely) with prostrate plants.
-It is glabrous and generally sticky.
+Erect plants are generally mixed with (and sometimes grow to become) prostrate plants.
+Its leaves are smooth, without spines or hairs, and generally sticky to the touch.

-The stems are prostrate to erect which branches spreading or ascending.
+The stems are prostrate to erect with branches spreading or ascending.
 The leaves are 8–55 mm long and are entire to toothed and oblanceolate to obovate, with three principal veins.

 The flower heads are in a leafy panicle.
 The involucres are hemispheric to bell shaped.
 This species is dioecious (pistillate and staminate flowers occur on separate plants).
 Both staminate and pistillate heads are 3.5–5 mm long.
 Phyllaries are in 4–6 series, ovate, and glabrous.
 The receptacles are convex to conic and honeycombed.
 The staminate flowers range from 20–30 and there are 19–43 pistillate flowers.

 This and other Baccharis species are nectar sources for most of the predatory wasps, native skippers (small butterflies), and native flies in their ranges.